stefaleon/ASP.NET-MVC---SimpleBlog/README.md

 * Add - New Item - Data - ADO.NET Entity Data Model -> *SimpleBlogModel*, Empty Code-First Model.
 A connection string pointing at the  *SimpleBlog.SimpleBlogModel* database is added to *Web.config*.
 * Enable migrations, add initial and update database.

+&nbsp;
+## 11 Users model

+* Add the *Users* model, a related DbSet, a migration and update the database.